zntheory/itu-bds-sdse/lessons/08-developer-behavior/B-working-with-github-in-a-team.md

 </br>

-> **Note:** We will talk about Github workflows and Dagger workflows.
+> **Note:** We will talk about GitHub workflows and Dagger workflows.
 Both are pipelines, but they are not the same thing.

 </br>
 </br>